Head over Heels (musical): Act 1

 When Mopsa realizes that Pamela's ideal suitor might not be a man at all, she attempts to reassure Pamela by confessing that she has similar feelings.
 Pamela does not understand, and releases her from her duties.
 An angry Mopsa decides to leave and "follow her inclinations" to Lesbos ("Automatic Rainy Day").
 Cleophila has become quite popular, with Basilius, Pamela, and Gynecia (who learns that "she" is a man, but not her true identity) all developing feelings for her, though Cleophila only has eyes for Philoclea ("Cool Jerk").
-While away, Mopsa realizes that her feelings for Pamela remain, and decides to return ("Vacation").
+While away, Mopsa realizes that her feelings for Pamela remain ("Vacation").

 Musidorus is able to evade Dametas' watchful eye with his female disguise, and is about to confess to Philoclea before a jealous and distraught Pamela interrupts them, destroying the room ("How Much More").
 Philoclea is shocked that Pamela would be jealous of her and her new friend, and when Cleophila admits that she had reason to be, she realizes that the Amazon is actually Musidorus, and they embrace.
 Mopsa arrives and confesses her love to Pamela, who reciprocates.
 As Pythio's first two flags fall, both couples vow to keep their love secret ("Our Lips are Sealed").